vkosiyan/vkosiyan/README.md

 ### Hi, and welcome! 👋

 I'm a full stack web developer with a background in Human Resources, E-commerce, and Product Development.
-I recently completed a full-time software immersive bootcamp with General Assembly, which included over 450 hrs of professional training over the course of twelve weeks.
-I have a passion for learning and innovation, and am excited for the opportunity to contribute my skills in a meaningful manner!
+I recently completed a full-time software immersive bootcamp with General Assembly, which included over 480 hrs of professional training over the course of twelve weeks.
+I grew a love for programming in junior high when I self-taught myself HTML and CSS to do web-design as a hobby, and now I'm very excited to turn coding into my career.

+Languages:
+JavaScript, Python, HTML, CSS

+Frameworks and Libraries:
+React, Bootstrap, Semantic-UI React

+Server-side:
+Node.js, Express, MongoDB, Mongoose, AWS

+Version Control and Workflow Management:
+Git/GitHub, Trello, RESTful APIs

+Methodologies:
+MVC Pattern, ERDs, Wireframing, User Stories, Command-line

-**🌱 I'm currently learning** Java through Codeacademy.
+**🌱 I'm currently learning** jQuery through Codeacademy.

 **I'm currently working on** a React.js app that has similar functionality to Goodreads.com.